 - SRUC offers a Higher National Diploma (HND) in Veterinary Nursing.
 Entry is 3 Highers, including English and a science subject, plus 5 subjects at National 5 including English, Maths and a science subject.

 - You can take a degree in Veterinary Nursing at Edinburgh Napier University.
-Entry requirements for Edinburgh Napier University are 4 Highers including one of biology, chemistry or physics and an English based subject, plus 3 subjects at National 5 including English, Maths and a science subject.
+Entry requirements are 4 Highers at BBBB including one of biology, chemistry or physics and an English based subject, plus 3 subjects at National 5 including English, Maths and a science subject.

 - At least 10 days work experience in a vet practice is desirable and necessary for some courses.
 For the degree course you require 4 weeks' work experience.

 - You need to be fit as there is a lot of standing, lifting, bending and holding animals.